 Instagram is part of our lives now.
 And for many businesses, it’s vital.

 Yours might be one of them.
-Which means you need to start marketing on Instagram, and you need to do it well.
+Which means you need an Instagram marketing strategy, and it needs to be good.

 To get you started, we’ve put together these 8 tips to get more from Instagram.
 Whether you’re brand new or have been using the ‘Gram for years, you’ll find a lot of valuable information.